 Through August 1, 2021, we conducted private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
 At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with us.
 Until the earlier of the listing of our common shares on a national securities exchange (an "Exchange Listing") and the end of the Commitment Period (as defined below), investors were required to fund drawdowns to purchase shares of our common stock up to the amount of their respective Capital Commitment on an as-needed basis each time we delivered a drawdown notice to our investors.
 The initial closing of the Private Offering occurred on August 10, 2018 (the "Initial Closing").
-As of March 31, 2022, we had \$3.1 billion in total Capital Commitments from investors, of which \$80.9 million is from entities affiliated with or related to our Adviser.
+As of June 30, 2022, we had \$3.1 billion in total Capital Commitments from investors, of which \$80.9 million is from entities affiliated with or related to our Adviser.
 The "Commitment Period" will continue until the earlier of the (i) five year anniversary of the Final Closing and (ii) the seven year anniversary of the Initial Closing.
 If we have not consummated an Exchange Listing by the end of the Commitment Period, subject to extension for two additional one-year periods, in the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the Investment Company Act of 1940 (the "1940 Act")) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.

-Blue Owl consists of three divisions: (1) Owl Rock, which focuses on direct lending (2) Dyal, which focuses on providing capital to institutional alternative asset managers and (3) Oak Street, which focuses on real estate strategies.
+Blue Owl consists of three divisions: (1) Owl Rock, which focuses on direct lending, (2) Dyal, which focuses on providing capital to institutional alternative asset managers and (3) Oak Street, which focuses on real estate strategies.
 Owl Rock is comprised of the Adviser, Owl Rock Capital Advisors LLC ("ORCA"), Owl Rock Diversified Advisors LLC ("ORDA"), Owl Rock Technology Advisors II LLC ("ORTA II") and Owl Rock Capital Private Fund Advisors LLC ("ORPFA") and together with the Adviser, ORCA, ORTA II and ORDA, the "Owl Rock Advisers".
-As of March 31, 2022, the Adviser and its affiliates had \$44.8 billion of assets under management across the Owl Rock division of Blue Owl.
+As of June 30, 2022, the Adviser and its affiliates had \$56.8 billion of assets under management across the Owl Rock division of Blue Owl.
 The Owl Rock Advisers are investment advisers.
-As of April 1, 2022, the Owl Rock division of Blue Owl also includes a CLO business ("Wellfleet"), which was acquired from affiliates of Littlejohn & Co.
-LLC.